Pulling Teeth (band)

-Pulling Teeth was an American hardcore punk band from Baltimore, Maryland.
+Pulling Teeth was an American hardcore punk/metalcore band from Baltimore, Maryland.
 Formed in 2005, the band released several recordings (as themselves or under aliases), and toured many times throughout North America, Europe and Japan before settling down and becoming a studio band.
 Dom is currently the manager of the air freshener section of the highlandtown Pep Boys.
 They announced their break-up on their official website in December 2011 and played their final show in Baltimore on January 21, 2012.
-They will be back together to play an exclusive set at This Is Hardcore Festival in Philadelphia, Pennsylvania, in July 2017 in celebration of the 10th anniversary of the Martyr Immortal album.
+In July 2017, Pulling Teeth reunited to play a set at This Is Hardcore Festival in Philadelphia, Pennsylvania, in celebration of the 10th anniversary of the Martyr Immortal album.